LKosoj/chatgpt-telegram-bot/README.md

 - [x] (NEW!)
 Text-to-speech support [announced on November 6, 2023](https://platform.openai.com/docs/guides/text-to-speech) - by [@gilcu3](https://github.com/gilcu3)
 - [x] (NEW!)
 Vision support [announced on November 6, 2023](https://platform.openai.com/docs/guides/vision) - by [@gilcu3](https://github.com/gilcu3)
 - [x] (NEW!)
 GPT-4o model support [announced on May 12, 2024](https://openai.com/index/hello-gpt-4o/) - by [@err09r](https://github.com/err09r)

-Principal difference from forked project:
-- [x] (NEW!)
-Message queue.
-If a message is large, Telegram will split it into several parts, the bot will process it as one message.
-If the bot is thinking, all messages are added to the queue and processed sequentially.
-- [x] (NEW!) o-1 model support
-- [x] (NEW!) youtube video transcription
-- [x] (NEW!) ali-vilab/In-Context-LoRA model for image generation using huggingface
-- [x] (NEW!) deepl translate using free or payment key
-- [x] (NEW!) web support

 ## Additional features - help needed!